Stochastic dynamics for Group Field Theories: Melonic Approximation

 where $\textbf{p}\in \mathbb{Z}^5$ and $\Sigma_R$ means that divergences of the self-energy have been canceled by counter-terms $Z_{\infty}$ and $Z_m$, accordingly with the renormalization condition \eqref{2pointeqren}.
 If we apply the inverse map $\mathcal{F}^{-1}$ to $\bar{G}_0$ we obtain a family of graphs $(G_1,\cdots, G_K)$, but having different boundaries (see definition \ref{defboundary}).
 Hence, if we restrict ourselves to the graphs having the same boundary $\partial G_0$ of $\Gamma_{k, {\sigma}\bar{M}M \bar{M} M\bar{M}}^{(6),(\ell)}\big\vert_{\text{0}}$, we focus on the set $S=\{ \mathcal{F}^{-1}[\bar{G}_0] \vert \partial G_i=\partial G_0 \,\forall G_i\in \mathcal{F}^{-1}[\bar{G}_0]\}$, where explicitly:

 and the zero momenta effective vertex function $\Gamma_{k, \bar{\sigma} M \bar{M}M \bar{M} M}^{(6),(\ell)}\big\vert_{\text{0}}$ decomposes as:

 where we used the same notation $\mathcal{A}$ to denote the amplitude of the stochastic model, where $12=3!\times 2!$ counts the number of external momenta arrangements as before.
-It is easy to see that $\vert S \vert =2$, and graphically:
+It is easy to see that there are only three configurations for effective graphs, and graphically:

 disregarding external momenta and frequencies for simplicity.
 Note moreover that, as before, external $4$-point vertices are effective $4$-points functions materialized by their boundaries.
 Explicitly, we get: